 MEMBERSHIP

 Organizations.
-Membership is open to those organizations associated with or that support the US defense sector, or who possess an economic interest in the resident commands at Wright-Patterson AFB and other defense sector interests throughout the state of Ohio.
+Membership is open to those organizations associated with or that support the US defense sector, or who possess an economic interest in the resident commands at Wright-Patterson Air Force Base and other defense sector interests throughout the State of Ohio.

 Individuals.
-Membership is also open to individuals, who meet the above requirements, and who are not employed by or affiliated with a company that is an Association member.
+Membership is also open to individuals, who meet the above requirements, and who are not employed by or affiliated with a company that is an Association Member.

 Voting Members.
-Voting members shall be limited to those who are engaged in the defense Industry, are consultants, employees of one company, or authorized representatives of more than one company with active defense business interests in the Ohio, including individuals or organizations that provide supporting services to the defense sector.
+Voting members shall be limited to those who are engaged in the defense industry, are consultants, employees of one company, or authorized representatives of more than one company with active defense business interests in Ohio, including individuals or organizations that provide supporting services to the defense sector.

 Emeritus Members.
-Emeritus member status shall be limited to former voting members who retire from active employment or who are no longer actively employed in the defense sector.
-Emeritus members may attend events and participate in Association functions as a member but will not be vote nor be eligible to hold office.
-Emeritus members shall be charged the Individual member rate, although this charge may be waived by majority board approval.
+Emeritus Member status shall be limited to former voting members who retire from active employment or who are no longer actively employed in the defense sector.
+Emeritus Members may attend events and participate in Association functions as a member but will not be vote nor be eligible to hold office.
+Emeritus Members shall be charged the Individual Member rate, although this charge may be waived by majority Board approval.

 Affiliate Organization Members.
 Affiliate Organization Members are non voting, non-dues paying, not-for-profit organizations that provide direct value added benefits to Members through support of DaytonDefense events, activities and initiatives.
 These organizations include, but are not limited to: The Air Force Association, The Dayton Area Chamber of Commerce, The Dayton Development Coalition, EMTEC and the Southwest Central Ohio Procurement Technical Assistance Center.
 The Board shall have the power to add or remove any Affiliate Organization Member at its discretion and without cause by simple majority vote at any regularly scheduled Board Meeting.

 Cost.
-Necessary modifications to the cost of membership shall be recommended and approved by Board majority vote.
-The cost of membership is currently established as follows:
+Necessary modifications to the annual cost of membership shall be recommended and approved by Board majority vote.
+The annual cost of membership is currently established as follows:

 Large Organizations: $500